 Image credit: from Flickr

-Chocolate Tasting Tour – indulge in your sweet tooth on this 2-hour walking tour and learn about the history of chocolate making by the master chocolatiers of Brussels.
-Explore the city center while sampling several varieties of chocolate from some of the most famous chocolate shops.
+Chocolate Tasting Tour – Satisfy your sweet tooth on this two-hour walking tour.
+Learn about the art of chocolate-making from Brussels’ master chocolatiers while exploring the city center and sampling chocolate from its most famous shops.
 Book tour →

-Beer Tasting Tour – guided by a beer expert, this four-hour pub crawl with snacks and appetizers will take you by several historic landmarks and to some of Brussels’ oldest cafes.
-Sample a selection of brews including Geuze, fruity Chimay and superstrong Trappist beers while learning about the city’s famous brewing history.
+Beer Tasting Tour – Guided by a beer expert, this four-hour pub crawl takes you through historic landmarks and some of Brussels’ oldest cafes.
+Sample brews like Geuze, fruity Chimay, and strong Trappist beers while learning about Brussels’ rich brewing history.
 Book tour →

-GAILY TOUR in BRUSSELS – Gay & Lesbian Tour – choose from several tour options including: the Classic Tour, Gay Tour & Marché au Charbon’s Secrets or Brussels by night Gay Tour.
-All walking tours are led by a gay/lesbian guide who will take you to some of the city’s most famous sites with a gay twist and focus on the LGBT community.
+GAILY TOUR in BRUSSELS – Gay & Lesbian Tour – Choose from options like the Classic Tour, Gay Tour & Marché au Charbon’s Secrets, or Brussels by Night Gay Tour.
+Led by gay/lesbian guides, these walking tours offer insights into the city’s famous landmarks with a focus on LGBTQ+ history and culture.
 Book tour →

 Restaurants & Cafes in Brussels

-Le Dillens – cozy French-style cafe with a quaint atmosphere offering modern dishes for breakfast, lunch, brunch and dinner.
-Stop in for a glass of wine or a drink at the bar and enjoy free Wi-Fi, outdoor seating and a lovely snack or meal.
+Le Dillens – A cozy French-style cafe offering modern dishes for breakfast, lunch, brunch, and dinner.
+Enjoy a glass of wine or a drink at the bar with free Wi-Fi, outdoor seating, and delicious meals in a quaint atmosphere.

-Mamma Roma Flagey – Roman style pizzeria with a friendly and simple atmosphere and display case featuring pizza by the slice.
-There’s a large selection of toppings to suit your taste and it’s perfect for an inexpensive and quick bite.
+Mamma Roma Flagey – A Roman-style pizzeria with a simple and friendly vibe, featuring a display case of pizza by the slice.
+Choose from a variety of toppings for an inexpensive, quick bite.

-Fritland – a trip to Brussels is not complete without a stop to this tasty fast-food spot serving up hot and crispy fresh frittes (fries) with a large variety of sauces to choose from.
-Now takeout only but open late night, making for a great snack after going out on the town.
+Fritland – No visit to Brussels is complete without a stop at this fast-food spot serving fresh, crispy frites (fries) with a variety of sauces.
+Open late and takeout only, it’s perfect for a post-night-out snack.

 Brussels Gay Bars and Clubs

-Amalgame – a short walk from the Grand Palace you’ll find this new gay bar by proprietors Jérôme and Marco.
-Great spot for a night of drinks and dancing.
-Check out the Flash after-party on Sunday night (Monday morning).
+Amalgame – A short walk from the Grand Place, this gay karaoke bar also offers drinks, dancing, and the popular Flash after-party on Sunday nights.

-Jungle Bar – an absolutely stunning experience based gay bar, which describes itself as ‘the jungle in the centre of Brussels'.
-Indian decor spread across the bar´s three floors will indeed transport you to the jungle and is a testament to the multiculturism of Brussels.
+Jungle Bar – An absolutely stunning experience-based gay bar, which describes itself as ‘the jungle in the centre of Brussels'.
+The Indian-inspired decor spans three floors, creating an immersive “jungle” experience and serve as testament to the multiculturism of Brussels.
+Events include DJs, drag shows, and karaoke nights.
 They hold events every week from DJs to drag shows to karaoke nights.

-Revelation – gay fetish dance and cruise party that usually takes place on a Saturday once a month at Bazar.
-It features international DJs, two dance floors, cruising areas, kinky gogo dancers and sexy performers.
+Revelation – A gay fetish dance and cruise party that usually takes place on a Saturday once a month at Bazar.
+It features international DJs, two dance floors, cruising areas, kinky gogo dancers, and sexy performers.
 Check ahead for admission (discounts for guys under 26 years old).

 Brussels Gay Saunas & Cruising Bars

-Macho Sauna – located in the center of the gay district, this is the most popular gay sauna in Brussels.
-It’s a multi-level facility with lockers, steam room, dry sauna, dark room, cabins, outdoor patio and a bar.
-Drawing in a mix of attractive men, it’s busiest on Sundays and for the ‘After La Demence’ nights.
+Macho Sauna – Located in the center of the gay district, this is the most popular gay sauna in Brussels.
+It’s a multi-level facility with lockers, a steam room, a dry sauna, a dark room, cabins, an outdoor patio, and a bar.
+Drawing in a mix of attractive men, it’s busiest on Sundays and during the ‘After La Demence’ nights.

-Stamm Bar – open 7 nights a week, this is Brussels’ premier fetish and cruise club where bears and their admirers come out to play.
+Stamm Bar – Open seven nights a week, this is Brussels’ premier fetish and cruise club, where bears and their admirers come out to play.
 The venue has an industrial vibe with cruise areas and a dark room.
 Stop by for the naked party on Sundays.

 Gay Events in Brussels

-Belgian Pride – hosted by the Belgian Pride Association, this annual event has prospered since 1996.
+Belgian Pride – Hosted by the Belgian Pride Association, this annual event has prospered since 1996.
 It takes place in May and attracts hundreds of thousands of visitors to celebrate at Pride Village and Rainbow Village.
-This is where you’ll enjoy acts, music, culinary specialties and the stand market to learn from many LGBTI+ organizations.
+Here, you’ll enjoy acts, music, culinary specialties, and the stand market, where you can learn from many LGBTQ+ organizations.

-Pink Screens Film Festival – Brussels’ queer film festival organized by the non-profit organizations Genres d'à Côté and Cinéma Nova is an annual event in November.
-It lasts ten days and includes hundreds of fictions, documentaries and experimental films, long and short.
+Pink Screens Film Festival – Brussels’ queer film festival, organized by the non-profit organizations Genres d’à Côté and Cinéma Nova, is an annual event in November.
+It lasts ten days and includes hundreds of fictions, documentaries, and experimental films, both long and short.

 Day Trips from Brussels

-Bruges – just 55 miles (88 km) northwest of Brussels, you’ll discover the city of Bruges which owes its name to the various bridges you will find in it.
-Taking the train is the fastest way to get there although the bus is only 30 minutes longer.
+Bruges – Just 55 miles (88 km) northwest of Brussels, you’ll discover the city of Bruges, which owes its name to the various bridges found within it.
+Taking the train is the fastest way to get there, although the bus is only 30 minutes longer.
 Bruges was declared a World Heritage City in 2000 and is also known as the Venice of the North.
-It has a great Medieval period architectural heritage, which you can enjoy as you walk through the city.
+It boasts an impressive medieval architectural heritage, which you can enjoy as you walk through the city.
 Book tour →

-Ghent – it’s only 30 miles northwest of Brussels and hopping on the train makes for a quick 27-minute journey.
-What once was a prominent city-state in the Middle Ages, is now a port city at the meeting of the Leie and Scheldt Rivers.
-It’s known for having a pedestrian center and the Medieval 12th-century Gravensteen Castle and the Graslei – a row of guildhalls beside the Leie river harbor.
-The Ghent Museum of Fine Arts also offers an LGBT+ themed fine art tour—the first in Belgium.
-It's given by museum guides who are part of the community and uses works from the collection to tell stories from LGBT+ history and mythology.
-Book tour →
+Ghent – Only 30 miles northwest of Brussels, hopping on the train makes for a quick 27-minute journey.
+What once was a prominent city-state in the Middle Ages is now a port city at the meeting of the Leie and Scheldt Rivers.
+It’s known for its pedestrian center, the medieval 12th-century Gravensteen Castle, and the Graslei—a row of guildhalls beside the Leie River harbor.
+The Ghent Museum of Fine Arts also offers an LGBTQ+ themed fine art tour—the first in Belgium.
+Given by museum guides who are part of the community, it uses works from the collection to tell stories from LGBTQ+ history and mythology Book tour →

-Antwerp – the journey from Brussels to Antwerp is approximately 40 minutes by train and just under an hour by car.
-This medieval city serves as a port on Belgium’s River Scheldt and was one of Europe's most important cities in the mid 1500’s as well as home to famed Baroque painter Peter Paul Rubens.
-Today, Antwerp is known for its vibrant fashion and entertainment scene as well as a riverside fortress and impressive cathedral.
+Antwerp – The journey from Brussels to Antwerp is approximately 40 minutes by train and just under an hour by car.
+This medieval city serves as a port on Belgium’s River Scheldt and was one of Europe’s most important cities in the mid-1500s, as well as the home of famed Baroque painter Peter Paul Rubens.
+Today, Antwerp is known for its vibrant fashion and entertainment scene, as well as a riverside fortress and an impressive cathedral.
 Book tour →

 Note: Some of these links are affiliates which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You're not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!